swasher/flask-vue-heroku2/README.md

 # Flask Vue.js Heroku template

-This is a minimal working template with one-button heroku deploy, include:
+This is a minimal (more advanced than [first](https://github.com/swasher/flask-vue-heroku) version) working template with one-button heroku deploy, include:

 - flask backend
 - vue.js frontend (build with vue-cli-3)

 I wrote [article]() (in russian) about building and structure of this template.
+Second part of article under development.

 ## Live demo